Raulster24/soartest/e2e-mobile-wikipedia-automation/README.md

     ```sh
     mvn install
     ```
-4. Place the APK file in the `src/main/resources/` directory.
+4. Place the APK file in a directory of your choice and update the configuration to point to the correct path.
+I have used the resources directry.
 5. Ensure TestNG is installed in your IDE or included in your Maven dependencies.

 ## Usage